Post-Cult Counselling at Hope Valley Counselling

 While psychotherapy and counselling sessions used to be face-to-face in her consulting room in the Hope Valley before the pandemic, Gillie now offers Zoom and phone sessions only.

-See our FAQs to find out more about working with Gillie and what to expect before post-cult counselling commences.
+See our FAQs to find out more about working with Gillie and what to expect before Post-Cult Counselling commences.

-Please contact us to discuss the best support options for you and pricing.
+If you wish to work with Gillie please contact us to discuss the best support options for you and pricing.

 Gillie understands 'Third Culture Kids' (TCKs) and their specific therapeutic needs.
 She was herself born into another culture (Uganda, East Africa): these needs are in part related to transitioning from one culture to another, and adjusting to life outside that culture.